-Please call me when you arrive and I will collect you from the door – opening this for you so that you do not need to come into contact with door handles.
+Please call me when you arrive and I will collect you at the side gate (to the left of the building) – opening this for you so that you do not need to come into contact with the gate/door handles.
 I will take you to our room and you will be asked to use hand gel and there are facilities for handwashing if hand gel cannot be used.

 Through the session: